BrightChamps Logo

 Fact 2: All squares are rectangles

-Logical Deduction: If all the squares are rectangles, the given square is also a rectangle.
+Logical Deduction: If all the squares are rectangles, then the given square is also a rectangle.

-Recognizing patterns or trends in numbers, shapes, or problems is known as pattern recognition.
-It helps to predict what will be the next number in a math problem.
+III.
+Pattern Recognition - Recognizing patterns or trends in numbers, shapes, or issues is known as pattern recognition.
+It helps predict the upcoming number in a math problem.

 Example: What comes next in the sequence 5, 10, 15, 20,...

-Breaking a big problem into smaller and easier parts is known as problem decomposition.
-It helps to solve the problem easily as part by part.
+IV.
+Problem Decomposition - Breaking a big problem into smaller, more manageable parts is known as problem decomposition.
+It helps us to solve the problem easily, part by part.

-Answer: we can divide 358 as 350 + 8 and multiplying each value separately to the number 5 and adding the results gives the correct value
+Answer: We can divide 358 as 350 + 8, and multiply each value separately by the number 5 and add the results to get the correct value

 1750 + 40 = 1790